huuhuannt1998/yara-edge-driver/smartthingsCLI/README.md

 Goal: I need to make them show on the UI.
 When users update the min and max values in the setting, they will show on the main page of the device.

+# Install the edge driver

+You can follow these steps to install the edge driver for the motion sensor: https://developer.smartthings.com/docs/devices/hub-connected/driver-components-and-structure#profiles

 # Src:

 In the init.lua, I have addded handlers in order to handle the events when we change the values of minReportingInterval and maxReportingInterval.
 I have got the logic for the minReportingInterval and maxReportingInterval which is